Stock market today: the Dow Jones ends above 40,000 points to cap the last winning week on Wall Street - ExBulletin

 On the bond market, the yield on 10-year Treasury bills increased to 4.41% from 4.38% Thursday evening.
 The two-year yield, which more closely tracks Fed expectations, rose slightly to 4.82% from 4.80%.

 In overseas stock markets, indexes jumped 1% in Shanghai and 0.9% in Hong Kong after China's central bank announced measures to support its ailing property market.
-He reduction in down payments required for home loans and reduce interest rates for the purchase of a first and second home, among other measures.
+It reduced down payments required for home loans and reduced interest rates for first and second home purchases, among other measures.

 Indexes fell in Seoul, Tokyo and much of Europe.